 Remove the salmon from the saucepan and cool.
 Flake the salmon into small pieces.

-Cover and refrigerate for 1-2 hours to blend flavors.
-Serve with crackers, fresh vegetables, and toasted French bread.
+Cover and refrigerate for 1 to 2 hours to blend the flavors.